-And there’s three main reasons why you probably don’t achieve the goals you set:
+And there are three main reasons why you probably don’t achieve the goals you set:

-- You lack belief that you can achieve the goal
+- You lack the belief that you can achieve the goal

 - You have no motivation to work towards achieving the goal

-- You have the wrong plan for making progress towards the goal
+- You have the wrong plan for making progress toward the goal